icey-zhang/E2E-MFD/README.md

 [DroneVehicle logs](./assets/train.log)

 ## **Future**
-The paper is under review, and this code repository is complete for rotating object detection, we will add the horizontal object detection code and fusion images after it is accepted.
+The paper is under review, and this code repository is complete for rotating object detection.